ramgopireddy/rhacm-workshop/05.Governance-Risk-Compliance/README.md

     type: HTPasswd
 ```

 4.c.
-Replace the cluster's identity provider by running the next command -
+Replace the cluster's identity provider by running the next command.
+This will take a few minutes to apply. -

 ```
 <hub> $ oc replace -f oauth.yaml